Yamato-Security/takajo/README.md

 ```

 ### `split-json-timeline` command

 Split up a large JSONL timeline into smaller ones based on the computer name.

+Required options:

+- `-t, --timeline <JSONL-FILE>`: JSONL timeline created by Hayabusa.
+- `-o, --output <DIR>`: Directory to save the JSONL results to.

+Options:

+- `-q, --quiet`: Do not display logo.

 #### `split-json-timeline` command examples